benjreinhart/readr/README.md

 Flexible Node.js file reading library.

 Readr is a library that abstracts reading files from disk.
-It supports recursively reading multiple files in a directory by extension or reading an individual file.
+It supports recursively reading multiple files in a directory by extension or reading an individual file via a clean API.
+Readr's API provides both sync and async operations.

 ## What can readr do for you?